reactgular/destroyable/README.md

 Destroyable is an abstract class which implements the `OnDestroy` life-cycle hook in Angular, and when the hook gets triggered a protected observable named `_destroyed$` will emit once and then complete.

+You can then use `takeUntil(this._destroyed$)` when subscribing to observables from inside your component, and the subscription will automatically end when the component has been destroyed.

 The usage of `takeUntil(this._destroyed$)` is a popular best practice for Angular projects.
 You can find a lot of tutorials online discussing the practice.

 - [The Best Way To Unsubscribe RxJS Observables In The Angular Applications](https://blog.angularindepth.com/the-best-way-to-unsubscribe-rxjs-observable-in-the-angular-applications-d8f9aa42f6a0)
 - [The easiest way to unsubscribe from Observables in Angular](https://medium.com/thecodecampus-knowledge/the-easiest-way-to-unsubscribe-from-observables-in-angular-5abde80a5ae3)

+## Changelog

+[Learn about the latest improvements][changelog].

 ## Installation